connexcs/docs/customer-ratecard.md

 1. Internal: Internal method lets you add a profit to your provider cards or set a flat rate.
 2. External: This is done by uploading the custom rate card & setting up the Dynamic routing

+ # The Internal method

-To use the Internal method please follow the instructions below.
+Please follow the instructions below.

 1. Click on Management> Rate Cards> Customer rate card> Add New> Name the card> Select the carrier> Click Save